A New Way Forward for

 Here’s What to Do

-Please read the Concept statement and review CIVPAC’s Public Policy Philosophy and the Public Policy Positions that are important to you.
+Read the Concept statement and review CIVPAC’s Public Policy Philosophy and the Public Policy Positions that are important to you.

-Join in the Discussion
+Step 4: Join the Discussion

-Members and interested visitors are invited to participate in the blog on this web site.
-If you are interested go to the Blog section.
+Members and interested visitors are invited to participate in the blog on this website.
+If you are interested, go to the Blog section.
 Scroll to the very bottom of each blog post to make a comment.
 All points of view are welcome, but we insist that posts be respectful.

 Almost every page of the website has a “feedback” button on the left or the very bottom of the page.
 Share your ideas with us.
 If you want credit for an idea, we are happy to do that and if you want to remain anonymous that is fine too.